My mental model of setf was wrong

 This shows the power of macros and generic functions.
 It also shows how deeply the latter are embedded into Lisp.
 They’re usually thought of as part of CLOS, but they actually have little explicit relationship to class and objects at all, and have been woven all through Lisp to build flexible code structures.

 UPDATED 2023-07-30: I incorrectly said originally that one couldn’t use forms like (defun (setf abc) ...): you can, just as with defmethod and defgeneric, and name a function using a list.
-Thanks for Hacker News contributor phoe-krk for correcting me.
+Thanks to Hacker News contributor phoe-krk for correcting me.
 I was also slightly loose in my use of specialisation, which I’ve tightened up.